dispersing/dispersing.github.io/publications.md

 - *Submitted*, Latitude, traits, and phylogeny determine variability in herbivore attack, Robinson and *X* others, *Nature*
 - *Submitted*, Mutualist dispersers and the global distribution of masting: mediation by climate and fertility, Journé and 93 others, *Nature Plants*
 - *In review*, Mutualisms in a Warming World , Cruz, Davidowitz, Moore, and Bronstein, *Ecology Letters*
-- *In press*, The Movement Ecology of Mutualism (CSEE/ESA 2022, OOS17), Moore&Dagger;, Shaw&Dagger;, and 6 others, *Bulletin of the Ecological Society of America*

 ## Peer-reviewed publications